Chris-On-PC/Movie-website/README.md

 ## Running the tests

 Once you have added your favorite movie instances to the entertainment_center.py file.
 You can exectute the progrom by running the entertainment_center.py module through the python IDLE or executing entertainment_center.py through the command prompt.
 The various movie instances will be provided as an array to the fresh_tomatoes.py file where the html code for your movie website will be built.
 The fresh_tomatoes.py dynamically generates addition html code for every movie instance provided.

+# Running from Python IDLE

+Open executing entertainment_center.py in the Python Shell.
+To do this click open in the top left corner of the shell windown and navigate to the executing entertainment_center.py file.
+Once the file has been opened in a seperate window, it can be executed by clicking on the "Run" button and then selecting "Run Module".
+This will execute the file and build your movies website containing your favorite movies.

+# Running from command prompt.

+To execute the program using your command prompt, navigate to the entertainment_center.py file and enter the file name "executing entertainment_center.py" as input.
+This will execute your code and  build your movies website containing your favorite movies.